egeyardimci/Twitch-Api-Py/README.md

 # **TwitchApiPython**

-`TwitchApiPy` is a library that allow you to use the Twitch api easier.
+`TwitchApiPy` is a library that allow you to use the Twitch API easier.

 # **Install Guide**
 You can install this library by `pip install TwitchApiPy`.